Madama, Nablus: Settler violence

 In 2006, an incident occurred in Madama in which neighbouring Israeli settlers both "poisoned the village's only well and shot at aid workers who came to clean it."

 In May 2017, Israeli settlers, apparently from Yitzhar, attacked a Palestinian shepherd from Madama.
 The Palestinian was "bleeding profusely", and was sent to a hospital in Nablus.
 The Israeli soldiers "fired in the air, dispersing the assailants", but none of the attackers were arrested.

 In April 2018, Israeli soldiers were filmed "cheering after shooting unarmed Palestinian with rubber bullets" by a roadblock by Madama.

 In May 2019, it was reported that Israeli settlers from Yitzhar had started razing and levelling Palestinian-owned agricultural lands in Madama, in order to make a settler-only road.

 In September 2019, settlers from Yitzhar stormed the southern part of Madama and set fire to olive trees.

 On 20 January 2023, about 30 settlers escorted by 7 soldiers came to the village of Madama and began stoning residents homes.
 Residents attempting to defend their homes were fired upon by the soldiers, who used tear gas and several live rounds.
 The settlers then left the area through village olive groves, breaking three roughly five-year-old olive trees on their way out.

+Destruction of monument in Madama

+On 25 August 2026, during a tour escorted by the Israeli military, Zvi Sukkot and his aides destroyed a monument commemorating "martyrs" who were killed in the First and Second Intifadas in Madama.
+Sukkot stated the monument was "commemorating terrorists in the murderers' villages" of Madama and Burin and called for the Israeli army to remove the monument a few days prior, though to no avail.
+He also stated on social media: "Every child who sees a huge monument that glorifies the murderers of Jews every day will dream of becoming a terrorist."
+The IDF accused Sukkot of having "acted deceptively and manipulatively", in asking for its protection at the location, verifying that resources were diverted to accompany Sukkot only for him to commit the vandalism.

+His actions were condemned by Israeli Prime Minister Benjamin Netanyahu, calling it as "unacceptable" and "interferes with the IDF’s ability to focus on its missions against terrorism and incitement."
+Finance Minister and leader of the Religious Zionist Party, Bezalel Smotrich condemned Sukkot's actions, reportedly telling him that "he should not have acted without proper authorization and authority" and RZP member of Knesset, Ohad Tal, denounced the incident in the party's group on WhatsApp.